Review and Rating of Inks Lake State Park Inks Lake State Park, Burnet Texas

 Inks Lake State Park is a Texas Outside favorite and we have camped here a number of times.
-The Park is set among the rolling Texas hills and pink granite.
-A large majority of the sites are on or very close to Inks Lake.
-Inks Lake is a small but pretty 803 acre lake - you can read a review of Inks Lake by
+The Park is set among the rolling Texas hills and pink granite outcroppings.

-We start the day with some skiing and then head over to Devils Waterhole (far south west end of the lake) for some swimming and cliff diving/jumping.
-We also like to play the Inks Lake Golf Course -- Highland Lakes - or head into Burnet and play Delaware Springs which is an excellent course.
+We start the day with some boarding and then head over to Devils Waterhole (far south west end of the lake) for some swimming and cliff diving/jumping.
+We also like to head into Burnet and play Delaware Springs which is an excellent course.
 There are some very good hiking trails in and around Devils Waterhole and over 5 miles of hiking trails over the granite, through the trees, and along the lake.

 If you want to get out on the water and enjoy the lake, call Splash Boat Rentals and they will deliver a ski boat, pontoon boat, or waverunner for you to enjoy for a few hours.
 If you own a boat and have time, explore some of the other Highland Lakes -- read Boating the Highland Lakes.
 Click here to find some other things to do in and around the area.
 Check out some of the nearby golf courses, read a review, and go play them.
 Longhorn Caverns is only 10 minutes away and they offer guided cave tours.

 If you are staying for awhile, there are lots of fun things to see and do near Inks Lake - check out our 25 Things To Do In The Highland Lakes area.

 Texas Outside uses a tough rating scale and it’s difficult for a campground to get a “10”.
 Each park is rated on: